-- 1. Dry the motorcycle with a chamois or an absorbing cloth. - Immediately dry the drive chain and lubricate it to prevent it from rusting. - Use a chrome polish to shine chrome, aluminum and stainlesssteel parts. - To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces. - 5.
+- 1. Dry the motorcycle with a chamois or an absorbing cloth. - 2.
+Immediately dry the drive chain and lubricate it to prevent it from rusting. - 3.
+Use a chrome polish to shine chrome, aluminum and stainless-steel parts, including the exhaust system.
+(Even the thermally induced discoloring of stainless-steel exhaust systems can be removed through polishing.) - To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces. - 5.
 Use spray oil as a universal cleaner to remove any remaining dirt. - 6.
 Touch up minor paint damage caused by stones, etc. - 7.
 Wax all painted surfaces. - 8.
 Let the motorcycle dry completely before storing or covering it.

-Make sure that there is no oil or wax on the brakes or tires.

-If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent.
-Before riding at higher speeds, test the motorcycle's braking performance and cornering behavior.
+- Make sure that there is no oil or wax on the brakes or tires.
+If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent. - Before operating the motorcycle test its braking performance and cornering behavior.